-After you create a managed zone, you can change the name servers that are associated with your domain registration to point to the Cloud DNS name servers.
-The process will differ by domain registrar provider and you should consult the documentation for your provider to determine how to make the name server change.
+After you create a managed zone, you must change the name servers that are associated with your domain registration to point to the Cloud DNS name servers.
+The process differs by domain registrar provider.
+Consult the documentation for your provider to determine how to make the name server change.

 If you don't already have a domain name, you can create and register a new domain name at Google Domains, or you can use a third-party domain name registrar.